sergei-gots/Hibernate--n--Spring-Data-JPA--from-beginner-to-guru--main-part/readme/current-lesson-readme.md

 #### Section 20.
 Legacy Database Mapping
-### Lesson 177.
-Table-n-Column naming.
-Reverse engineering
+### Lesson 178. @Lob Columns

+@Lob allows to put into the database objects up to 4 Gigs.